arantir123/MCGLPPI/README.md

    cgdiff_seed0_gamma0.2_bs64_epoch50_dim256_length150_radius5_extra_step2_0_ls3did_fepoch200_bbfeatsFalse_miFalse.pth

-4. As a reference of the corresponding pre-training code in the atom- and residue-scale, we also clone the original code in this repository (in siamdiff, original link: https://github.com/DeepGraphLearning/SiamDiff/tree/main).
+4. As a reference of the corresponding pre-training scripts in the atom- and residue-scale, we also clone the original ones in this repository (in siamdiff, original link: https://github.com/DeepGraphLearning/SiamDiff/tree/main).